Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 1. Optimizely vs. Amplitude

 Amplitude built a solid product analytics platform with strong user journey visualization and behavioral segmentation.
-They've been at this for years and have a large community of users who like their interface.
-While they do offer experimentation capabilities through SDKs, their strength remains in analytics.
+They have a large community of users who like their interface.
+Experimentation has historically been a secondary part of their offering.

 Event-based pricing adds up fast